EricAgyemang/IT432StreamHeartRateData/README.md

 # SECTION 7
 # Start the Data.
 # Data Streaming from Raspberry Pi
+* Go to [Putty](https://www.youtube.com/watch?v=uNStEDWnPxY), follow the instructions to Connect the setput to via Putty
 * Put on the heart rate strap and the start the script that will receive the heartbeat signals.
 * Calculate heart rate in beats per minutes and push the data to Google Cloud.
 * if you are not in the **/home/pi/iotcore-heartrate** directly on the Raspberry Pi, move there first.